SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

 Instead, the entire ``switch`` statement finishes its execution as soon as the first matching ``switch`` case is completed, without requiring an explicit ``break`` statement.
-This makes the ``switch`` statement safer and easier to use than in C, and avoids executing more than one ``switch`` case by mistake.
+This makes the ``switch`` statement safer and easier to use than the one in C and avoids executing more than one ``switch`` case by mistake.

 .. note::

-   Although ``break`` is not required in Swift, you can still use a ``break`` statement to match and ignore a particular case, or to break out of a matched case before that case has completed its execution.
+   Although ``break`` is not required in Swift, you can use a ``break`` statement to match and ignore a particular case or to break out of a matched case before that case has completed its execution.
-   See :ref:`ControlFlow_BreakInASwitchStatement` for details.
+   For details, see :ref:`ControlFlow_BreakInASwitchStatement`.

 The body of each case *must* contain at least one executable statement.
 It is not valid to write the following code, because the first case is empty: